wmaynard/leaderboard-service/LEADERBOARD_MANAGEMENT.md

   * 4: Annually (untested)
   * 5: None (untested)
 * The **playersPerShard** controls how many players can be assigned to a particular leaderboard before a new shard of it is created.
 This is currently a placeholder for future functionality.
+* The **startTime** determines when a leaderboard is eligible to receive scores.
+This is a Unix timestamp.
 * The **tierCount** determines how many leaderboards will actually be created.
 When leaderboards hit rollover, players can be promoted or demoted to different tiers.
 A value greater than 0 is required.

 Leaderboards are passed as an array of objects.
 Here's our sample request so far: